Happy Teacher's Day: Celebrating coaches who produced champions

 The change in strategy paid off as eight of India’s boxers training under Sandhu managed to qualify for the London 2012 Olympics; and also found continued success in the Commonwealth and Asian Games.

-Shooting has been another sport in which India has grown leaps and bounds in the span of a few years, with the country celebrating great success at the ISSF World Cup in Rio de Janeiro last year.
+Shooting has been another sport in which India has grown leaps and bounds in the span of a few years.

 The nation boasts of several young shooters like Manu Bhaker, Saurabh Chaudhary and Anish Bhanwala who have already made it big on the international stage.

 Part of that credit goes to India’s junior pistol coach Jaspal Rana who has been at the helm of affairs since 2012.
-He has been extremely encouraging to all the nation’s young shooters, giving chances to the likes of Bhaker and Chaudhary even before they turned 18; and the results are there for all to see.
+He has been extremely encouraging to all the nation’s young shooters, giving chances to the likes of Bhaker and Chaudhary even before they turned 18.

 In Indian states like Haryana and Punjab, the sport of wrestling has always had an audience with most villages having at least one star wrestler in their mix.
 These wrestlers though struggled to make it big on the national and international stage in the past due to limited infrastructural facilities.